For some, the best way to watch sports in Canada is to head down to your local sports pub for a brew and a good time.

 But there are some nights when you just want to watch live sports from your couch – without the high price tag of a cable subscription.

-According to recent studies, 77% of Canadians follow professional sports.
-One-third of Canadians watch sports every single day.
+According to recent studies, 77% of Canadians follow professional sports, and one-third watch sports every day.

 But cable subscription prices have never been higher, meaning it’s become more attractive to find free live-streaming websites.